 How can we Deepen Our Connection with Our Soul?

-Our Co-Founder, Raman Mittal, shared his personal experiences where he feels blissful on most days but at the same time, there are days when he feels disconnected with that silence and space particularly when the external circumstances are not as per expectations.
-He asked, how can we connect deeply with the soul that Shivani didi often talks pointing to the reminding ourselves as "Souls."
+Our co-founder, Raman shared his personal experiences where he feels blissful on most days but at the same time, there are days when he feels disconnected with that silence and space particularly when the external circumstances are not as per expectations.
+He asked, how can we connect deeply with the soul that Shivani didi often talks about, pointing to the reminding ourselves as "Souls."

-Emphasizing the significance of spiritual study, Shivani Didi recommends dedicating at least an hour to it.
-It is recommended to engage in spiritual study for 365 days, allowing us to continuously remind ourselves of our soul's existence and refrain from indulging in body and ego consciousness.
+Emphasizing the significance of spiritual meditation study, BK Shivani Didi recommends dedicating at least an hour to it.
+It is recommended to engage in spiritual meditation study for 365 days, allowing us to continuously remind ourselves of our soul's existence and refrain from indulging in body and ego consciousness.

 When Shivani Didi was asked about teaching the mind to embrace the essence of being a soul and how to cultivate a sense of presence, she clarified that identifying as a soul does not imply restraining from material possessions, such as buying a car or living with one's family.
 Rather, it signifies liberation from the need to depend on others for validation or a sense of completeness.